HelenGlover/Digital-Garden/_notes/technology.md

 In the paper by Professors Yolanda Ranki, Jakita Thomas, and Sheena Erete, <a href="https://par.nsf.gov/servlets/purl/10213020">I Can’t Breathe: Reflections from Black Women in CSCW and HCI</a>, they caution:

-In Professors Yolanda Ranki, Jakita Thomas, and Sheena Erete's paper, <a href="https://par.nsf.gov/servlets/purl/10213020">I Can’t Breathe: Reflections from Black Women in CSCW and HCI</a>:

   >"As a word of caution, it is naïve to think that technology alone can be a panacea for systemic oppression, since technology can only amplify what already exists within society."